edwingeng/hotswap/README.md

       N int
 }
 ```
 - [`live data`](https://github.com/edwingeng/live) is a type guardian.
-Convert your data into a `live data` object when scheduling an asynchronous job and restore your data from the `live data` object when handling the job.
+You can convert your data into a `live data` object when scheduling an asynchronous job and restore your data from the `live data` object when handling the job.
 - See the demo `livex` for details.